 The Dangers of Neglecting Email Encryption

-Without encryption, you put yourself and others' sensitive information at risk of privacy breaches, data loss, or legal consequences.
+Without encryption, sensitive information is at risk of privacy breaches, data loss, or legal consequences.

 Having gained knowledge about the fundamentals and understood the importance of protecting your emails for a private and secure digital life, you may ask yourself, how do I set up email encryption?